dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * optimize your content (<i>**body text**</i>) first for your *customers* and then for *search engines* (since the Natural Language Progress (NLP) has tremendously improved, search engines can comprehend text like human beings better and better over time).

-* make search engines understand your <i>**images**</i>: while NLP focuses on text and search engines can take advantage of that, not much help is given to them regarding photos, unless specified:
+* make search engines understand your <i>**images**</i>: while NLP focuses on text and search engines can take advantage of that, not much help is given to them regarding images (all they can "see" is pixels), video or audio clips, unless specified:
-  * improve your `"src"` and `alt` html variable with reference to your *images*
+  * improve your `"src"` and `"alt"` html attributes with reference to your *images*